 Since 1977, MSLF has fought to protect private property rights, individual liberties, and economic freedom.
 MSLF is a nonprofit public interest legal foundation.
 We represent clients pro bono and receive no government funding.
 Make your 100% tax deductible contribution today and join the fight.

-Emboldened by their victory in these cases, environmental extremists have filed yet another case over the grizzly’s status.
+Emboldened by their victory in these cases, the Center for Biological Diversity (“CBD”) has filed yet another case over the grizzly’s status.
 This new case, Center for Biological Diversity v.
-Bernhardt, promises to give them unprecedented power to lock up federal lands, likely for decades, in litigation.
+Bernhardt, could give them unprecedented power to halt the process of species recovery, potentially for decades, in litigation.

 Much is at stake in this case.
-Mountain States Legal Foundation is representing ranchers and farmers in Wyoming and Utah, as we seek to stop radical groups from gaining new, unprecedented power to control environmental policy through the courts.
+Mountain States Legal Foundation is representing ranchers and farmers in Wyoming and Utah, as we seek to stop these groups from gaining new, unprecedented power to control environmental policy through the courts.